 Jabsco 18690-0000 Marine Run Dry Heavy Duty Macerator Waste Pump

 The 115V AC Macerator will provide you with effective waste management at a faster speed than any DC unit on the market.
-This heavy-duty macerator will grind down any waste down to a ⅛”.
-This particle size will be able to flow through the thinnest of hoses.
+This heavy-duty macerator will grind down any waste down to a ⅛”, which allows the particle size to flow through the thinnest of hoses.

 Best Flojet RV Macerator Pump: